valebes/ppl/README.md

 }
 ```

-In this example We're building a simple pipelin, so why not use clousure instead than the library templates?
+In this example We're building a simple pipeline, so why not use clousure instead than the library templates?
 ```rust
 use ppl::prelude::*;
     let mut p = parallel![